 Create a Custom End Screen Template

-Designing your own end screen template can be a rewarding option.
-You’ll likely use this template on each video you create moving forward, so why not invest a little more into it to make your end screens stand out?
+Since you’ll likely use this template on each video you create moving forward, why not invest a little more into it to make your end screens stand out?

 If you’re creating your own end screen without using a template or builder, the most important thing to know is the dimensions of the end screen itself and the YouTube elements you’ll be incorporating.